 Topic 6: Microbiology

 Topic 7: Nurses abstracts: Nurses may submit their scientific work under this topic.
-Of all submitted abstracts under this topic, three will be invited to deliver an oral presentation during the 14th N-ECCO Network Meeting.
-Additionally, accepted abstracts will be invited to exhibit their work as hard copy poster presentations.
+Of all submitted abstracts under this topic, four will be invited to deliver an Abstract Oral Presentation during the 16th N-ECCO Network Meeting.
+Additionally, all accepted nurses abstracts will be invited to exhibit their work as poster presentations.

 Abstract rules and regulations